2deviant/bin/README.md

 contains utilities written primarily in bash, harnessing the standard Linux/Darwin commands and software. ``fast`` directory contains utilities of identical function but written in C, trading the elegance of the shell code for performance.
 Not all utilities have *fast* versions.

+Some files have `_n`, where `n` (is an integer) after their name, which implies a different implementation of the same function.

 ## Function
 The utilities in this package are interdependent.
 It is best for them to reside